ylow/turicreate/userguide/recommender/choosing-a-model.md

 Including side data is easy with the `user_data` or `item_data` parameters to the `recommender.create()` function.
-These arguments are SFrames and must have a user or item column that corresponds to the `user_id` and `item_id` columns in the observation data.
+These arguments are XFrames and must have a user or item column that corresponds to the `user_id` and `item_id` columns in the observation data.
 Internally, the data is joined to the particular user or item when training the model, the data is saved with the model and also used to make